dfranklin02/SRL/docs/pages/metacognition/metacognition_recommendations_writing.md

 <p class='question'>“What other resources could I use to complete this task?”</p>

 > Resources:
-> Textbooks
+> - Textbooks
 > - Course lessons
 > - Your teacher
 > - Classmates
 >
 > **WHEN** you get stuck, **ASK** yourself “Am I using all of these resources?
 Is there one I could use better?”

+See "Help Seeking" in order to learn more about approaching teachers and classmates.

 <p class='question'>“What is most challenging about this task?
 What can I do different at this point to address these challenges?”</p>

 > **ASK** yourself “What am I having trouble with?” so you know where to pay more attention. >
 > **BRAINSTORM** ways to overcome these challenges instead of continuing to run into the same obstacles.
 Seek help if you cannot find a solution on your own or before you start another assignment of the same type.

->For more information on asking for help, click here on "Help Seeking".
+For more information on asking for help, click on "Help Seeking".

 <p class='question'>“Am I meeting my learning goals?”</p>